 Does your dog have an upset stomach?
 Dogs normally eat grass to clean out their system.
 This is a natural method of soothing your dog’s sick tummy.

 However, this won’t always do the trick.
 In fact, your dog may not even feel like eating grass.
-So, here are some additional tips to help cure your dog’s upset tummy.
+I’ve got some additional tips to share to help cure your dog’s upset tummy.
+I also cover some common causes of an upset stomach in dogs and when it’s time to call the vet.

 What Are Common Symptoms Of An Upset Canine Belly?